-A case in their unit should seal the gaps under the doors of their unit that open into shared spaces of the building (i.e., hallways and lift lobbies) to aid in decreasing the leakage of air from inside the unit and into the shared spaces of the building.
+A case or household contact isolating in their unit should seal the gaps under the doors of their unit that open into shared spaces of the building (i.e., hallways and lift lobbies) to aid in decreasing the leakage of air from inside the unit and into the shared spaces of the building.

-In accordance with the guidance from the European Centre for Disease Prevention and Control (https://www.ecdc.europa.eu/en/publications-data/heating-ventilation-air-conditioning-systems-covid-19), an average sized unit, opening a window for 15 minutes will be sufficient to ventilate the unit and introduce fresh, outside air and reduce the risk of COVID-19 transmission.
+In accordance with the guidance from the European Centre for Disease Prevention and Control (Heating, ventilation and air-conditioning systems in the context of COVID-19: first update (europa.eu)), an average sized unit opening a window for 15 minutes will be sufficient to ventilate the unit and introduce fresh, outside air and reduce the risk of COVID-19 transmission.
 Leaving windows open will provide continuous ventilation.
+Opening windows and doors to the balcony can be a good source of ventilation.
+A case or household contact isolating can have windows and balcony doors open to allow for circulation of air into and out of the unit.
 If it is not possible to leave windows open in the unit over a period, it may require to be ventilated two or three times a day depending on the size of the unit and the level of occupancy.
 Buildings with HVAC systems

 There are many different types of HVAC systems but whatever system is used, regular maintenance is important.
-Information can be found on the Indoor Air Quality Research Centre, New Zealand (https://iaq.org.nz/).
+Information can be found on the Indoor Air Quality Research Centre, New Zealand (Indoor Air Quality Research Centre New Zealand (iaq.org.nz)).
 It is recommended that Bodies Corporate consult an Air Quality Specialist to determine any risks specific to their buildings ventilation system.